 ENGLISH DEPARTMENT SYLLABUS

 Hacker, Diana, and Nancy Sommers.
 A Pocket Style Manual.
-6th edition.
-Boston: Bedford St. Martin’s, 2012.
-Print.
+7th edition.
+Boston: Bedford St. Martin’s,

 ENGL 1110 AND THE WRITING SEQUENCE

-Satisfactory completion of the writing sequence is one of the requirements of the Liberal Arts Program of Anderson University for all baccalaureate degree students, and this course applies to the “Use of the English Language” area in Part V of the liberal arts curriculum.
-This requirement stipulates that you must pass ENGL 1110 with a grade of C- or better before you can proceed to the final writing course of the sequence.
-Therefore, should your final grade be a D+ or lower, you will be required to repeat ENGL 1110.
-Some majors may require a C. At the end of the writing sequence, students will demonstrate the ability to write a college-level research paper.
+Satisfactory completion of the writing sequence is one of the requirements of the Liberal Arts Core of Anderson University for all baccalaureate degree students.
+English 1110 applies to the F3: Written Communication portion of the liberal arts curriculum.
+This requirement stipulates that the student must pass ENGL 1110 with a grade of C-, or better, before he/she can proceed to the final writing course of the sequence, ENGL 1120.
+Therefore, should the final grade be a D+ or lower, the student will be required to repeat ENGL 1110.
+Some majors may require a C.

 - Assigned readings and in-class work based on those readings.